 Each section of the checklist links back to the corresponding pages of the Sustainability Plan for further reading.
 This allows participants to learn the reasons behind—and the impact of—each action, as well as how it relates to the overall vision for Sustainable Columbia.

-On April 11, 2018, the Office of Environmental Stewardship recognized participants of the Sustainable Leaders Network Workspace Certification Program at an event in Faculty House.
+On April 12, 2019, the Office of Environmental Stewardship recognized participants of the Sustainable Leaders Network Workspace Certification Program at the Campus Sustainability Fair in The Forum.
 Schools and departments were presented with certificates displaying the level of certification reached during this pilot year of the program.